Background pattern

 • stopping breathing

-• absence of heartbeats, heart attack, problems with blood circulation throughout the body, entering «shock».
+• absence of heartbeats, heart attack, problems pumping blood throughout the body, going into "shock".

 • you may become dependent on Levometadona Molteni (for more information, see section 2 "Warnings and precautions").

-You may notice that some side effects become less intense over time.
+You may notice that some adverse effects become less intense over time.
 However, it is unlikely that constipation or excessive sweating will improve.
-Consult your doctor or pharmacist about treatment to alleviate symptoms of these side effects.
+Consult your doctor or pharmacist about treatment to alleviate the symptoms of these adverse effects.

-• Keep this medication out of the sight and reach of children.
-Store this medication in a safe and protected place where other people cannot access it.
+• Keep this medicine out of the sight and reach of children.
+Store this medicine in a safe and protected place, where other people cannot access it.
 It can cause serious harm and be fatal to people who have not been prescribed it.

-• Do not use this medication after the expiration date that appears on the label and the box after CAD.
+• Do not use this medicine after the expiration date that appears on the label and box after CAD.
 The expiration date is the last day of the month indicated.

 • Store below 25°C.